 Well if the first book's anything to go by, then next 49 will be a treat!
 First up was The Dalai Lama's Cat series by David Michie and I completely fell in love with it.
 Think Buddhism through the eyes of everyone's favourite moggy.
 (I can see your raising your eyebrows, stick with me here).
 You may not think you have much in common with a cat, yet the one who narrates this novel is personable and flawed just like the rest of us.
 The cat in question shares her home with His Holiness and as such is most often in contact with Buddhist monks whose spirituality seems almost unattainable, but as well with the local people of the town who have their own - more ordinary - struggles for peace and happiness.
+The first book is mostly a series of overheard conversations or incidents, each of which leads our narrator to learn a Buddhist principle or see how that idea may be put into practice in normal life.
+There was the unhappy millionaire to show us how we think about our circumstances influences our mood far more than the circumstances themselves, and the furballs (remember this is a cat) to show us how we can sometimes focus on ourselves so much it can make us sick.

 The following two novels - The Power of Meow and The Art of Purring - continue the tales of the goings on in the temple complex and local cafe, with the residents and our feline narrator discovering the importance of living in the present and the benefits of mediation, and how to find true happiness through focusing less on ourselves and more on the happiness of others.